Jahid006/EfficientFuzzyTextMaching/readme.md

 - soft_similarity_cutoff (float): Minimum similarity score for an initial similarity matching.
 Range [0, 1].
 Default to 0.5.
 - hard_similarity_cutoff (float): Minimum similarity score for the final similarity match.
 Range [0, 1].
 Default to 0.5.
 - return_index (bool): If True, returns the index of the matched string in the original list_of_strings.
 Default to False.
 - search_bound (tuple): Search boundary for matching, which updates the search space based on the boundary.
 Default to (-15, +15) characters.
+This means if the query text length is 50 characters, all texts length between 35 to 65 will be searched.

 ## Example